 - 2 cloves garlic minced

-- 1 tbsp each oyster sauce, soy sauce
+- 1 tbsp each soy sauce, hoisin sauce or oyster sauce

 - 1/4 zucchini diced

-- Heat sesame oil and cooking oil in a pot on medium heat.
-Add onion and green onion and cook until aromatic, about 1 minute.
-Add Gochugaru, salt, sugar, and garlic, followed by oyster sauce and soy sauce.
-Mix to combine.
+- Heat vegetable oil and sesame oil in a pot over medium heat.
+Add white parts of green onion and onion and cook until fragrant.
+Add garlic, gochugaru, soy sauce, oyster sauce, and sugar and mix to combine.

-- Add 2 cups of stock.
-Once the broth comes to a boil, add zucchini, mushrooms, chili pepper, and tofu.
-Break up the tofu into 4 pieces.
+- Add water or stock.
+Once it comes to a boil, add zucchini, mushrooms, and soft tofu.
+Using a spoon, slice the tofu into large pieces.

-- Bring to a boil and simmer until the flavors have melded, about 3-4 minutes.
-If desired, crack an egg into the pot and garnish with green onion.
-Serve immediately with a side of freshly steamed rice and enjoy!
+- Bring to a boil and simmer until the flavors have melded, for about 3-4 minutes.
+Season with salt to taste, crack an egg, and garnish with green onion and chili pepper if using.
+Serve with a side of rice and enjoy!